 Pote Aramwattananon, vice president of the Thai Chamber of Commerce, cited data from the Kasikorn Research Centre demonstrating that the Thai baht has strengthened by 9% to 10% in a short amount of time, and Thai exporters suffer a revenue loss of approximately 100 billion baht annually, or 0.5% of GDP, for every percentage point increase in the Thai baht’s value relative to the US dollar.

-According to Pote, export goods that primarily rely on local resources—such food and agricultural products—would be the most severely impacted by abrupt changes in the value of the baht since their export price will automatically rise by roughly 10%, reducing their ability to compete on the international market.
+According to Pote, export goods that primarily rely on local resources—such as food and agricultural products—would be the most severely impacted by abrupt changes in the value of the baht since their export price will automatically rise by roughly 10%, reducing their ability to compete on the international market.

 According to him, Thai businesses find it challenging to properly respond to market demands and plan their production and marketing strategies ahead of time due to the swift swings in the value of the baht.